NeugebauerLab/MEL_LRS/README.md

 ## Contents
 1) Code to pre-process, map, and filter raw data
-2) Code to generate splicing and readthrough quantification files
+2) Code used in quantifying splicing
-3) Code to generate figures related to long read sequencing in Reimer et al., 2020

 ### Pre-processing, mapping, and filtering raw data
 The easiest way to download the raw FASTQ data associated with this project is from the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).
 A snakemake workflow is provided to trim, map, and filter the data for both genome-wide and targeted datasets.
 Download the [raw_data_processing](/raw_data_processing) directory, and move raw data in FASTQ format to a new folder called ```./data/0_samples```.
 You will also need to add to this directory a genome file (in FASTA format) and an index file for mapping to the mm10 genome.
 These files should be called ```genome.fa``` and ```genome.fai```.
 Information for downloading the mm10 genome sequence can be found at [UCSC](https://hgdownload.soe.ucsc.edu/downloads.html).